Important Adoption Laws

 Safe Haven statutes allow birthmothers to relinquish their newborns legally and confidentially with authorized caregivers, in designated locations.
 Their purpose is to reduce the number of infant deaths and traumas through unsafe abandonment.

-Safe Haven statutes work by providing the birthmother a non-threatening escape from her crisis so the child is not harmed.
 Once legally relinquished, the babies are placed for adoption.
-Safe Haven laws typically regulate the age a newborn must be to qualify as a newborn, the designated Safe Haven locations, and the nature of the protection afforded the birthmother.
+Safe Haven laws typically regulate the age a newborn must be to qualify as a newborn, the designated Safe Haven locations, and the nature of the protection afforded the birth mother.

 Putative father registry (also known as paternal registries or paternal claim registrars) laws regulate the extent to which an unmarried, uninvolved biological father can influence a birthmother's decision to place a child for adoption.
 Generally, these statutes establish a timeframe within which a possible—or "putative"—father must register with an identified state agency to have any right to notice of proceedings to terminate parental rights or not to consent to placement of the child for adoption.
 Some statutes require the putative father not only to demonstrate that he is, in fact, the biological father, but that he is also committed to the birthmother's and child's best interests.